#StandWithUkraine

 );

-ThemeProvider will set appropriate namespace classes depending on the theme you set:
+ThemeProvider will set the appropriate namespace classes depending on the theme you choose:

-You can then start using GDS Components in your project by simply including them via ES6 imports.
+You can then use GDS Components in your project by importing them via ES6 imports.

 For example: